DMX: 2013–2021: Def Jam reunion and Exodus

 In 2013, DMX announced he had begun working on his eighth studio album.
 He collaborated with producers Swizz Beatz and Dame Grease.
 In December, after regaining his passport, he embarked on a world tour with performances in Bulgaria and Kosovo.
 On January 7, 2015, Seven Arts Music announced that DMX would be releasing Redemption of the Beast the following week; however, close personal friend and recurring collaborator producer/rapper/entrepreneur Swizz Beatz and DMX's management confirmed that this was false.
 On January 13, 2015, Seven Arts Music released Redemption of the Beast, without acquiring a legal artist contract.
 On January 15, 2015, it was announced by DMX's brother/manager Montana that DMX was no longer signed to Seven Arts Music and that they would be taking legal action against Seven Arts Music for the unauthorized release of Redemption of the Beast.

 Long-time collaborator Swizz Beatz stated that two of the collaborators on the album would be Kanye West and Dr. Dre.
 His 2003 song "X Gon' Give It to Ya" was featured in the 2016 film Deadpool and in its trailers.
 On June 28, 2016, DMX released a new song titled "Blood Red" and produced by Divine Bars.
 On January 11, 2017, DMX released a new song produced by Swizz Beats titled "Bain Iz Back".
 On September 20, 2019, DMX signed a new record deal with Def Jam Recordings, reuniting with the label for the first time since his 2003 album Grand Champ.
+He joined fellow labelmate, LL Cool J, in the reunion with the label.

-DMX's eighth and first posthumous studio album Exodus was released through Def Jam on May 28, 2021.
+DMX's eighth and posthumous studio album, Exodus, was released through Def Jam on May 28, 2021.